janbodnar/Java-Advanced/modern-java/deprecated.md

 ## Locale constructors

-Local constructors such as `new Locale("sk", "SK")` are deprecated since Java 19.
+Locale constructors such as `new Locale("sk", "SK")` are deprecated since Java 19.
 We use `Locale.of("sk", "SK")` or a builder:

 ```java